The 2022-2023 application is now closed. Stay tuned for the 2023-2024 application coming this fall.

-The YEAR program is a non-degree program that brings outstanding Russian undergraduate students to study for one academic year at an American university of community college.
-This is a fully-funded fellowship that helps participants learn about the American educational system; explore American culture and values; and enhance academic knowledge, leadership, and English language skills.
-In addition to academic courses, participants will engage with local communities through various volunteering activities, and share Russian culture and history with American people.
+The YEAR program is a non-degree program that brings outstanding Russian undergraduate students to study for one academic year at American universities and community colleges.
+This is a fully funded fellowship that helps participants learn about the American educational system; explore American culture and values; and enhance academic knowledge, leadership, and English language skills.
+In addition to academic courses, participants will engage with local communities through various volunteering activities and share Russian culture and history with American people.

 The following individuals are not eligible to apply for the program:

 - U.S. citizens and permanent residents of the U.S.

 - undergraduate students expected to complete their studies in Russia by June 2023

 - the YEAR program cannot be the final year of students’ undergraduate study

 - high school students not currently enrolled in a Russian university

 - students living for more than three months in the U.S. in the past five years

 - employees of the U.S. Embassy in Russia and their immediate family members

 - arrested for or convicted of a crime